 Choosing an Online Communications Graduate Degree Program

-When choosing an online master's in strategic communications program, take your time.
-Being picky at the outset saves you trouble in the long run.
+When choosing an online master's in communication program, take your time.
+Being selective saves you trouble in the long run.
 With so many quality online programs to choose from, you can definitely find one that fits your needs and budget.
-Make a list of what you value in a school, including criteria like program cost, transfer policies, and school size and type, and keep these criteria in mind during your search.
+Make a list of what criteria you value in a school, including program cost, transfer policies, and school size and type.
+Keep these criteria in mind during your search.

-- Program Cost: For many students, program cost is the top consideration.
+- Program Cost: Program cost is the top consideration for many students.
 You can save money by attending an online school based in your home state, since many colleges offer local discounts.
 Some schools offer in-state tuition to all online students.
 However, if a school costs significantly less than others, it might be because it's not a legitimate program, so make sure to compare tuition prices.

 - Transfer Policies: Whether or not you have transfer credits from another institution, make sure to read your school's transfer policies.
-You might decide to transfer to a different school midway through your degree, or enroll in a supplemental program elsewhere, and attending a school with regional accreditation makes transfers easier.
+You might decide to transfer to a different school halfway through your degree or enroll in a supplemental program elsewhere.
+Attending a school with regional accreditation makes transferring easier.

 - School Size and Type: The main difference between public and private universities is cost.
-Public schools tend to charge less for tuition and offer more financial aid than private schools; however, private schools usually enroll fewer students, which means attendees receive more one-on-one attention from professors.
+Public schools tend to charge less for tuition and offer more financial aid than private schools.
+However, private schools usually enroll fewer students, which means attendees can have more one-on-one time with professors.

 - Program Length: Before choosing a school, you should decide whether you want to study full time or part time.
 Some schools have minimum or maximum credit requirements, so you should be careful to choose a program that matches your study plans.

-- On-campus Requirements: Even if a school advertises its communication program as online, double check its on-campus requirements.
+- On-Campus Requirements: Double check a programs on-campus requirements, even if the programs is advertised as being online.
 Some programs require in-person components, like supervised tests, presentations, or seminars, which can become an issue if you decide to attend an online college in a different state.

-- Thesis, Fellowship, and Work Requirements: Most programs have additional requirements as well as the usual classwork.
+- Thesis, Fellowship, and Work Requirements: Most programs have other requirements in addition to the usual classwork.
 These requirements might include a thesis or capstone project, a fellowship, an internship, or a work requirement.
 Usually learners can complete these requirements locally, but students with full-time jobs might have a difficult time balancing these additional requirements with their schedules.

-For students pursuing an integrated marketing communications master's online, accreditation should be a top consideration.
-If a school is accredited, it means it's regularly evaluated by an accrediting agency.
-Although the U.S. Department of Education (ED) and the Council for Higher Education Accreditation (CHEA) don't grant accreditation, they do oversee accrediting agencies.
+For students pursuing a communication master's online, accreditation should be a top consideration.
+If a school is accredited, it means it's regularly evaluated by an accrediting agency to ensure high educational standards.
+Although the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA) don't grant accreditation, they do oversee accrediting agencies.
 You can visit CHEA's accreditation agencies database to verify accreditation for individual schools.

 There are three types of accreditation: national, regional, and programmatic.
 Schools with national accreditation are usually vocational or trade schools, and the agencies that oversee them work nationally.
 These universities are generally considered less prestigious than regionally accredited schools, which tend to offer more traditional liberal arts curricula.
 Schools with regional accreditation also have more transferable credits.

-How Long Does It Take to Complete an Online Master in Communications Degree Program?
+How Long Does It Take to Complete an Online Master in Communication Degree Program?

 Both private and public universities typically require about 60 credits for a master's degree.
 When researching online programs, pay attention to whether a school uses an asynchronous or synchronous format.
 Asynchronous programs allow students to complete work at their own pace, while synchronous formats have specific time requirements, like live discussions and lectures.
 Synchronous formats are ideal for students who need structure to keep them on pace.

-Courses in an Online Master's in Communications Program
+Courses in an Online Master's in Communication Program

 Regardless of your specialization is, public speaking is an important component in any communication program.
 Online public speaking classes often require students to record and submit speeches, sometimes given in front of an audience.
-Typically, the audience is just family members and friends.
+Typically, the audience consists of just family members and friends.